 The complexities of the composition required him to photograph the subjects (anonymous actors from traveling troupes, according to Rejlander, but more likely London prostitutes) individually or in small groups.
-The wet-plate negatives, 32 in all, were then meticulously exposed onto the carefully matted silver gelatin print, starting with the foreground images.
-The final print, 31" × 16", required two sheets and took all of six weeks to complete.
+The wet-plate negatives – 32 in all – were then meticulously exposed onto a carefully matted albumen silver print, starting with the foreground images.
+The final 31" × 16" print required two sheets of photographic paper and took all of six weeks to complete.

-In defending the Scottish Society, Thomas Sutton, editor of Photographic News, stated: “There is no impropriety in exhibiting works of art such as Etty’s Bathers usurped by a swan,5 but there is impropriety in publicly exhibiting photographs of nude prostitutes in flesh and blood truthfulness and minuteness of detail.”
+In defending the Scottish Society, Thomas Sutton, editor of Photographic News, stated: “There is no impropriety in exhibiting works of art such as Etty’s Bathers usurped by a swan,4 but there is impropriety in publicly exhibiting photographs of nude prostitutes in flesh and blood truthfulness and minuteness of detail.”
 Rejlander attempted to defend his models stating that “There are many female models whose good name is as dear to them as any other women.”
 To which Sutton replied “We have no morbid sympathy for Traviates and Fleurs de Marie, and do not desire to see such unfortunates figuring in a state of nature in composition photographs upon the walls of a public Exhibition room.”

 The technique of composite printing also proved controversial.
 Many felt that an elaborately staged art composition was inappropriate for the “mechanical” medium of photography.
-It was picture making instead of picture taking, a theory that Rejlander would eventually agree with in his 12 Feb 1863 address to the South London Photographic Society, An Apology for Art-Photography.
+It was picture making instead of picture taking, a theory that Rejlander would eventually concede to with in his 12 Feb 1863 address to the South London Photographic Society, “An Apology for Art-Photography.”
+5

 Rejlander continued to photograph, although he largely gave up on the composite art image, stating in 1859 “I am tired of photography-for-the-public, particularly composite photos, for there can be no gain and there is no honour.”
 His later works included anecdotal and genre images, such as his social commentary Poor Joe, as well as artists’ studies and the photographs for Darwin’s The Expression of the Emotions in Man and Animals.
 He became ill in 1874 and died, penniless, the next year.

-3. Rejlander made at least five prints, one was sold to Queen Victoria, one to Sir David Brewster, another to an unidentified gentleman in Streatham and the last was presented to the Royal Photographic Society in 1925 and is the only known original print still in existence..
+2. Rejlander made at least five prints, one was sold to Queen Victoria, one to Sir David Brewster, another to an unidentified gentleman in Streatham and the last was presented to the Royal Photographic Society in 1925 and is the only known original print still in existence..

 3. The Scottish Society did eventually display it in 1858, but curtained off the entire left half of the image.
 In 1866 they made up for this with a dinner in his honor and an exhibition of his works.

 4. More commonly known as Bathers Surprised by a Swan, William Etty, 1841.
 The subject matter is exactly as the title implies: two nude female bathers are suprised by the appearance of a swan:

-19 Dec 2008, updated 6 Jun 2010 ‧ Photography
+19 Dec 2008, updated 14 Dec 2014 ‧ Photography